Prospective Graduate Students

 No, we do not offer an applicationfor spring semester start dates.MS and PhD students typically beginour program in fall semesters due to our intensive onboarding process and cohort model.By beginning the graduate program in a Fall semester, students have a better chance of experiencing success and fewer obstacles in our program.

-We prefer that ALL outstanding materials with a red "X" are received 2 weeks after the deadline (deadlines: December 1 for International applicants andDomestic applicants).
-Therefore, we'd like all applications to be fully complete by and no later than December 15.It is better to submit an incomplete application by the deadline than to submit a late application entirely.
+Grace period: We require that ALL outstanding materials with a red "X" are received 7-9 calendar days after the deadline (deadlines: December 1 for International applicants andDec 15 for Domestic applicants).
+Therefore, for consideration, all applications to be fully complete by and no later than December 10 (International) and December 24 (Domestic).If your outstanding materials are not received by 10 calendar days after the deadline, your application will be withdrawn from consideration due to non-compliance of deadlines.
+This is a Grad School and Graduate Admissions Department rule.
+Therefore, it is better to submit an incomplete application by the deadline than to submit a late application entirely.

 The GRE is NO LONGER REQUIRED.Faculty decided in May 2021 to "hide" any scores that have been submitted, so even if submitted your scores will not be viewed.
 This decision remains consistent today.

-If you submitted your application by the deadline and it was fully complete at the time of submission (all letters of recommendation submitted and TOEFL/IELTS scoresin, etc.), your application should be in the department’s hands by the beginning of January.
+If you submitted your application by the deadline and it was fully complete at the time of submission (all letters of recommendation submitted and TOEFL/IELTS/Duolingo scoresin, etc.), your application should be in the department’s hands by the middle of January.
 The goal is to let applicants know by mid-March (earlier if possible) if they are accepted.
 You will be notified of any formal decision made by the Admissions Committeevia email from the Application program.

 Application Fee Waiver Program(s):